takyai19/Automated-ELK-Stack-Deployment/README.md

 Starting up the ELK Server usually takes about 5 minutes.
 By navigating to `http://[your ELK Server's public IP]:5601`, you can check if the installation worked as expected.

 ![ELK_Kibana_Home.png](Images/ELK_Kibana_Home.png)

 Kinaba is a powerful visualization tool.
 You can configure it to produce a wide range of analyses and reports.

-Below are a few example reports you can pull from the ELK Server almost right away:
+Below are some example reports you will be able to pull from the ELK Server almost right away:

 ![ELK_Filebeat_Syslog_Dashboard.png](Images/ELK_Filebeat_Syslog_Dashboard.png)

 ![ELK_SIEM_Overview.png](Images/ELK_SIEM_Overview.png)

 ![ELK_Metricbeat_Docker_Overview.png](Images/ELK_Metricbeat_Docker_Overview.png)

 ![ELK_Metricbeat_System_Overview.png](Images/ELK_Metricbeat_System_Overview.png)